 Mark Zuckerberg is much more than the world’s youngest billionaire.

-At age 27, the founder and CEO of Facebook has forever changed the way we share ideas, interact with friends, and present ourselves to the world.
+Born 14 May 1984, (aged 35) the co-founder and CEO of Facebook has forever changed the way we share ideas, interact with friends, and present ourselves to the world.

 This didn’t happen by accident.
 Mark has been able to accomplish extraordinary feats because he’s lived his life in an extraordinary way.